Chime Rinpoche: Status as a Tulku

-In 2011, Chime Rinpoche travelled from London for a surprise reunion with two of the other Benchen Tulkus, Sangye Nyenpa Rinpoche and Tenga Rinpoche, to the 2011 Summer Camp at Benchen Phuntsok Ling, Benchen's European headquarters.
+In 2011, Chime Rinpoche travelled from London for a surprise reunion with two of the other Benchen Tulkus, the 10th Sangye Nyenpa Rinpoche and Tenga Rinpoche, to the 2011 Summer Camp at Benchen Phuntsok Ling, Benchen's European headquarters.

-Personal life
+Personal life and death

 In England, Chime Rinpoche chose to stop being a monk and married.
-He and his English wife had three daughters, all of whom are now adults.
+He and his English wife had three daughters.

-In Britain, Chime Rinpoche is the President of the Tibetan Terrier Association, a club that is dedicated to preserve and promote the Tibetan Terrier breed of dog.
+In Britain, Chime Rinpoche was the president of the Tibetan Terrier Association, a club that is dedicated to preserve and promote the Tibetan Terrier breed of dog.
 The club was established in 1967.

-Rinpoche still teaches occasionally at Marpa House when his health permits and annually leads a ten-day Summer School retreat in Baerenthal in northeastern France.

-In a video message to his students on the passing of Tenga Rinpoche, Chime Rinpoche stated that he is preparing for his own visit to the 'Pure Lands' by praying and meditating more but assures his students that it is 'a very nice place, very nice'.
+Chime Rinpoche died at University College Hospital in the London Borough of Camden, on 24 March 2026, at the age of 84.

 Work at the British Library

 Rinpoche was employed by the British Library as Curator for Ancient Tibetan Manuscripts for 16 years.